How to be a great groupmuse emcee

 When the musicians are ready to begin playing, it’s the emcee’s job to gather all the guests and get them seated quietly in the performance space.
 This is usually pretty easy, but if you’re having trouble, recruit a couple helpers!

 (If you’re having trouble getting everyone quiet before the spiel, get a couple friends to say “Shhh” with you at the same time.
 We call it the “Group Shush,” and it works wonders.)
-Right after the spiel, the music starts.
+Right after the introduction, the musicians will introduce themselves and the music.

 After the performance concludes, the emcee reminds everyone to pay the musicians.
 As the party restarts, the emcee brings around a hat or bowl to politely collect cash payments from the guests.